Nitrogen Deficiency in Cannabis Plants: Signs & Fixes

 Pale Green or Yellow Leaves as Early Indicators

 The initial symptom of nitrogen deficiency usually presents as a discoloration of the older leaves at the bottom of the plant.
-The foliage begins to turn a pale green and eventually yellows.
-This condition is called chlorosis and is a clear sign that your plants are struggling to synthesize enough chlorophyll due to insufficient nitrogen.
+The foliage begins to turn a pale green and eventually yellow.
+This condition is called chlorosis and is a clear sign that your plants struggle to synthesize enough chlorophyll due to insufficient nitrogen.

 The Impact of Deficiency on Growth and Yields

 A continued lack of nitrogen can severely affect a cannabis plant’s growth.
-The stunted vegetative phase means fewer branches and a sparse canopy, which directly influences yield sizes.
-Given the right conditions, nitrogen deficiency can be resolved, but the lost growth time can never be recovered, thereby also reducing the overall productivity of the plant.
+The stunted vegetative phase means fewer branches and a sparse canopy, directly influencing yield sizes.
+Given the right conditions, nitrogen deficiency can be resolved, but the lost growth time can never be recovered, reducing the plant’s overall productivity.

 Detecting Leaf Roll or Curl and Necrosis